Virginia Plain

+History

 The song was not included on the band's original UK debut album, Roxy Music, having not even been recorded when the album was released.
 After the success of the album in the UK, it was included on later re-issues.
 In 1977, it was re-released as a single, together with "Pyjamarama", originally the second Roxy Music single, to promote the Greatest Hits album, and reached number 11.
-Both "Virginia Plain" and "The Numberer" can be found on the 1995 The Thrill of it All boxset.
+Both "Virginia Plain" and "The Numberer" can be found on the 1995 The Thrill of It All boxset.

 "Virginia Plain" features bass guitarist Rik Kenton, who joined after Graham Simpson left the band.
 It begins with a deceptively quiet introduction, followed by an instant increase of volume as soon as the vocals come in on the first verse.

-Former art student Ferry took the title "Virginia Plain" from one of his own paintings, featuring an image of cigarette packaging - "Virginia Plain" is a variety of cigarette tobacco.
+Former art student Ferry took the title "Virginia Plain" from one of his own paintings, featuring an image of cigarette packaging – "Virginia Plain" refers to a virginia tobacco cigarette without a filter (plain) rather than with one (tipped).
 Ferry later said in an interview:

 It was a watercolour or a painting on paper.
 It was just like a surreal drawing of a giant cigarette packet, with a pin-up girl on it.
 I liked that phrase Virginia Plain…so it later became the title of the first single I put out with Roxy Music – with a slightly imponderable lyric...

 The name "Robert E. Lee" refers to music industry lawyer Robert Lee, practising at London law firm Harbottle & Lewis at the time.
-Warhol superstar Baby Jane Holzer is also referenced in the lyrics "Baby Jane's in Acapulco / We are flying down to Rio" and "can't you see that Holzer mane?".
+Warhol superstar Baby Jane Holzer is also referenced in the lyrics "Baby Jane's in Acapulco / We are flying down to Rio" and "can't you see that Holzer mane?"

 Phil Manzanera's guitar solo was improvised.
 He later claimed he played the first thing that came into his head.

 Reception

-In 2021, Rolling Stone ranked the song at number 348 in their updated list of the 500 Greatest Songs of All Time.
+In 2024 Rolling Stone ranked the song at number 348 in their updated list of the 500 Greatest Songs of All Time.